Dr. Phyllis Worthy Dawkins – President

 - Phyllis Worthy Dawkins, President

-- Mr. Steve Willis, Interim Provost and Vice President for Academic Affairs
+- Dr. Dorothy Browne, Provost and Vice President for Academic Affairs

-- Mr. LeRoy Summers, Vice President, Administration and Finance/Chief Financial Officer
+- Mr. LeRoy Summers, Vice President, Business and Finance/CFO

 - Mrs. Evelyn Leathers, Associate Vice President for Institutional Advancement

-- Mrs. Latonya Flamer, Associate Vice President for Administration and Finance
+- Mrs. Latonya Flamer, Associate Vice President for Business and Finance

 - Mrs. Gisele Abron, Interim Associate Vice President for Enrollment Management/Registrar